 Choosing a good yoga mat made of the right sustainable materials is especially important for being eco-friendly.
 This is mainly because they make most yoga mats in use and for sale from polyvinyl chloride (PVC).

 PVC is a plastic made from petroleum.
-PVC does not biodegrade, and it isn’t recyclable.
-So if you want to live sustainably, plastic-free, and with minimal carbon and environmental footprint, we recommend you eschew PVC mats.
+As such, a PVC yoga mat does not biodegrade, and it isn’t recyclable.
+So, if you want to live sustainably, plastic-free, and with minimal carbon and environmental footprint, we recommend you avoid choosing PVC yoga mats.

-When choosing your yoga mat from the list below for the best eco-friendly creds, all of the below possess a decent measure; look for natural materials and sustainable and ethical sourcing.
+When choosing your yoga mat from the list above for the best environmentally friendly creds, all of the above possess a decent measure; look for natural materials, like cork and rubber, and sustainable and ethical sourcing.

 Yoga is one of those remarkable human practices that have remained uplifting and holistic since before the advent of modern history.
 While the various forms of yoga have adapted and evolved, it has remained essentially what it has always been: a holistic series of serene exercises for the development of an individual physically, emotionally, intellectually, and spiritually.